phalcon-orphanage/docs/en/application-cli.md

 ```

 ## Chain
 You can also chain tasks.
-To run them one after another, we need to make a small change in our bootstap: we need to register our application in the DI container:
+To run them one after another, we need to make a small change in our bootstrap: we need to register our application in the DI container:

 ```php
 // ...